Codebrahma/cbweb/posts/build-table-componenet-with-react-hooks/2019-11-18-build-table-componenet-with-react-hooks.md

   )
 }
 ```

-and it consumes somethinig like
+and it consumes something like
 ```js
 const data = [
   { name: 'Porsche', age: 2, color: 'Blue' },